 -

 Markets that open and update in real time during a live event.
-The range of in-play markets available, and how they perform under peak load, varies more between operators than the pre-match offering.
+The range of in-play markets available, and how they perform under peak load, varies more between operators than pre-match odds.
 This is one of the areas where testing under a busy fixture schedule reveals more than a standard account review.

 - Exchange Betting